Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Relative Senses.md

 You get a similar reaction as the temperature - it is very strange, as there is nothing physical changing in your hands this time...

-I think you have vibration sensors in your skin which detect the amount of vibration, instead of each movement, and the nervous system must just me more sensitive to changes than absolute values in general??
+I think you have vibration sensors in your skin which detect the amount of vibration, instead of each movement, and the nervous system must just be more sensitive to changes than absolute values in general??

 ### Additional background for demonstrators